 There are 470 million children in India and India banks on its young population to support its growing economy.
 It is thus, important that interventions related to children are adequately funded.
 Each Union Budget with inadequate allocations for these schemes is a missed opportunity and a bigger challenge to address in subsequent years.
 The National Plan of Action for Children, 2016 provides a comprehensive framework focussing on all the key areas concerning children.
-The action plan also recommends that at least 5 percent of the Union Budget must be spent on schemes related to children.
 It now requires adequate budget allocation for effective implementation.
 This too, however, seems to have been delayed, hopefully, only by a year.